Accorata/StellarisModding/CriminalWorlds/Description.md

 [h2] Contact [/h2]

 Please notify me with any bug reports, suggestions, and/or questions.
 I’d love all the feedback and the easiest way to contact me is via my discord @Accorata.
-Feel free to message me privately there or ping me on either the [url=https://discord.gg/stellarisofficial]Official Stellaris Discord[/url] or the [url=https://discord.gg/phVF6NXSE5]Stellaris Modding Den[/url].
+Feel free to message me privately there or ping me on either the [url=https://discord.gg/stellarisofficial]Official Stellaris Discord[/url] or the [url=https://discord.gg/phVF6NXSE5]S